-These easy Pumpkin Spice Pecan Scotchies are a chewy cookie bar extravaganza chocked full with butterscotch chips.
+These easy Pumpkin Spice Cookie Bars are a chewy seasonal extravaganza chocked full with toasted pecans and butterscotch chips.
 There a cerebration of fall meant to be shared and savored with a cup of java, hot tea or warm cider and of course, good conversation.

 I dearly love a sweet and chewy cookie bar in almost any flavor.
 I almost get giddy when I see the seasonal cookie mixes begin to make their way onto the shelves of my local grocery store.
 I dream of new and different ways to use them in a recipe.
 That's precisely how these pumpkin spice butterscotch filled cookie bars came to life.
 The pumpkin spice cookie mix is perfectly tasty on it's own, but, I wanted to combine it with the rich taste of butterscotch to make this seasonal cookie bar treat.
 It's the perfect fall accompaniment to a cup of hot tea, coffee or warm cider.
-Checkout all things pumpkin in the MSSK recipe index here.

-Pumpkin Spice Pecan Scotchies
+Pumpkin Spice Cookie Bars

-- ½ cup cold butter
+- ½ cup cold salted butter cubed

 - 1 large egg

-- 1 cup chopped pecans, toasted
+- 1 cup chopped pecans toasted

 - 1 cup butterscotch chips

-- 1 [14 oz] can sweetened condensed milk
+- 1 14 oz can sweetened condensed milk

 - 2 large eggs

-- 1 tsp pure vanilla
+- 1 teaspoon pure vanilla extract

 - ½ cup reserved crust mixture

-- ⅓ cup pecan pieces, toasted
+- ⅓ cup pecan pieces

-- 2 Tbsp light brown sugar
+- 2 tablespoon light brown sugar

-- In large mixing bowl, cut the cold butter into the dry cookie mix.
-I recommend using your food processor or a hand mixer for this task.
-Continue to cut the butter in until all lumps have been incorporated, and it resembles cornmeal or coarse crumbs.
+- In large mixing bowl, cut cold butter into the dry cookie mix using a pastry blender or a mixer on low speed until it coarse crumbs.
+Set aside ½ cup for the topping.

-- To the remaining, add one large egg and beat until combined.
+- To the remaining crust mixture, add one large egg and beat until combined.
 Press firmly and evenly onto bottom of pan.
 Bake at 350°F for 15 minutes.

-- In the same mixing bowl, whip together the sweetened condensed milk, 2 eggs and vanilla until combined.
-Pour over the nuts and chips.
+- Meanwhile, In the same mixing bowl, to make filling, whip together sweetened condensed milk, 2 eggs and vanilla until combined.

-- Store tightly covered at room temperature.
+- Store in an airtight container at room temperature.